-At Icknield Walk First School we teach a creative curriculum.
+At Icknield Walk First School we believe that each child should have access to a rich, broad and differentiated curriculum.
+We achieve this through teaching a creative curriculum.
 This means that the teaching and learning for most subject areas are linked to a theme.
 These themes usually change on a half termly basis.
 Teaching in this way ensures that children are motivated and make excellent progress, ultimately our curriculum is designed to ensure every child is able to start his/her journey as a lifelong learner positively, confidently and successfully.

 In the rest of the school the curriculum covers the nine subjects of the National Curriculum (Maths, English, Science, Design and Technology, Computing, History, Geography, Art, Music and Physical Education).
 P.S.H.E.
 (Personal, Social and Health Education) and Religious Education are also taught in addition to the above subjects.
 In Key Stage 2 the children are also taught French.